 Claire knitted her eyebrows.
 “I don’t understand the question.”

 “For a reporter, you sure aren’t the sharpest tool in the shed,” he said with a wink.
 “Why do you care?”

-“At first, I didn’t care,” Claire said with an honest shrug.
+“At first, I didn’t care,” Claire said with a simple shrug.
 Jack nodded.
 “I want to be a TV reporter.
 I thought doing newspapers would help me get a jump start.
-But I’ve been stuck here for almost twenty years and I’ve got nothing to show for it.
+But I’ve been stuck here for almost twenty years, and I’ve got nothing to show.
 I got this assignment and laughed it off.
-But my assistant gave me Anne Elliot’s memoirs and that was the kick in the bum I needed.
+But my assistant gave me Anne Elliot’s memoirs, which was the kick in the bum I needed.
 I decided to see where this would take me.”

 “I remember Annie, quite the looker,” Jack commented.
 “But is that all?”

 “Okay, Dr. Anderson,” Claire teased, “what’s wrong with me?”